kinleyid/PuPl/README.md

 # PuPl (Pupillometry Pipeliner)
-A Matlab-based user interface for analyzing pupillometry data, written by Scott Watter &amp; Isaac Kinley
+A Matlab-based user interface for analyzing pupillometry data.

 ## How to use